What Ski Boot Size Do You Need?

 Footbeds: useful, but not magic

-A correctly made footbed can transform a ski boot.
+A good footbed can transform a ski boot.

-It can support the foot, improve stability, reduce unwanted movement, help the heel sit better, improve pressure distribution and make the boot work more consistently.
+It can support the foot, improve stability, reduce unwanted movement, help the heel sit better and make the boot work more consistently.

 But a footbed is not automatically useful just because it exists.